jpgimenez/cbpi-whitelist/README.md

 ## Notes
 This plugin will work in conjunction with the httpauth plugin, the ip's will be validated before the auth plugin is called.
 This can be used for an extra level of security

+## Viewing blocked ips
+There is an api endpoint on `/api/blockedips` that will show all the ips that have been blocked by this plugin.
+This is helpful when finding ip's that you may want to unblock

 ## TODO
 I am currently investigating a way to do request origin whitelisting so that things like incoming webhooks can be secured. ie. plaato, tiltpi etc